gitnnelg/draft-deen-ietf-ipmc-update/draft-deen-ietf-ipmc-update.md

 Updated versions of required copyright notices in I-Ds and RFCs reflecting this change can be found in Section 6 of the [IPMC TLP](https://www.ietf-ipm.org/tlp) at https://www.ietf-ipm.org/tlp.

 Note that no required retroactive changes of copyright notices in prior IETF documents are to be made.

-Note as well, that since IETF IPMC has assumed all assets held by the IETF Trust along with the licensing agreements including TLP versions 1.0 through 5.0, it is acceptable to refer to the IETF IPMC in place of the IETF Trust as the holder of all intellectual property assets previously held by the IETF Trust.
+Note as well, while it is not necssary to update pre-IPMC copyright notices, it is correct and accurate to refer to the IETF IPMC as the holder of all the intellectual property rights and assets previously held by the IETF Trust, since these have all been moved to the IETF IPMC.

-## Advice to the IPMC Directors on the IETF IPMC on Rights to be Granted in IETF Documents
+## RFC8721 Advice to the IPMC Directors on the IETF IPMC on Rights to be Granted in IETF Documents

-{{!RFC8721}} is advice to the IETF Trustees of the IETF Trust on rights to be granted in IETF documents.
-This advice is updated to be to the IETF IPMC and its directors.
+{{!RFC8721}} provides advice to the IETF Trustees of the IETF Trust on rights to be granted in IETF documents.
+This advice is updated to be directed at the IETF IPMC Board of Directors.

 ## Intellectual Property Rights Held by IETF Trust